rkgpt/ai-agents/README.md

 This platform is still in beta – expect longer response times under load, a rapidly growing agent library over the coming months, and a lot more content on this platform soon on Cole Medin’s YouTube channel!

-# What is this Repository for?
+# What is this Repository for? forked from ottomator

 This repository contains the source code/workflow JSON for all the agents on the Live Agent Studio!
 Every agent being added to the platform is currently be open sourced here so we can not only create a curated collection of cutting-edge agents together as a community, but also learn from one another!